Marclie/SuaveStateScanner/README.md

 w.r.t their properties.
 The script can help identify the symmetry of electronic states without explicitly running a symmetry calculation.

-The script is a general mathematical tool to enforce the continuity of any states along a set of points with quantities that need the conditions to be continuous along their points.
+The script is a general mathematical tool to enforce the continuity of eigenvalues along a set of points with properties extracted from the eigenvectors that need to be continuous along some coordinate.
 This will only work well for inherently continuous data with closely spaced points.

 Usage